Susanna and the Elders

 In the painting, illuminated from the right, the woman’s body emerges from the darkness just as she twists her body round to face the older men who have suddenly appeared behind her.

 Susanna is a young married Jewish woman who lived in Babylon during the first exile of the Jewish people.
-These men, called the elders, spy on Susanna taking a bath and are taken with her charms.
+These men, called the elders, spy on Susanna taking a bath, and are taken with her charms.
 Undoubtedly, they approach her.
 However, when she rejects their approaches, they accuse her of adultery.
 As it were by Daniel’s intervention is her death by stoning avoided.

 In the portrait, Susanna has a white cloth draped over her.
 The white symbolizes her purity and goodness because she did not commit adultery, just like the elders are planning to accuse her of.
 However, her face implies that she is shocked that the elders observe her bathing.
 She also looks frightened since she does not know what the elders aim to do to her.